arista-eosplus/ztpserver/docs/config_examples.rst

             port: Ethernet2/3

 In this example, the topology map would only apply to the node with system mac address equal to **001c73aabbcc**.
+This requires that identifier be set to systemmac in the global ztpserver.conf file.
 The following interface map rules apply:

 -  Any interface must be connected to node that matches the regular